Celts to the Crèche

 Abbess Æbbe of Coldingham

-When she was young, her father was killed in battle and she and her mother/step-mother Acha and her half-brothers, the future Kings Oswald and Oswiu fled to the lands of the Dal Riata in western Scotland where they became Christians.
-Bede (see day 22 of Celts to the Creche) honored her for her piety and nobility, and Eddius in his Life of Wilfrid describes her as a very wise and holy woman.
-Also the Liber Elenesis portrays Æbbe as a wise woman.
+When Æbbe was young, her father was killed in battle and she and her mother (or step-mother) Acha and her half-brothers, the future King Oswald and King Oswiu fled to the lands of the Dal Riata in western Scotland where they became Christians.

-Abbess Æbba educated her niece, the ex-Queen Ætheldreda, one of the daughters of the famous King Anna of East Anglia and the first wife of King Ecgfrith.
-While at Coldingham, Ætheldreda received the veil and habit of a nun from Bishop Wilfrid.
-After a year at Coldingham, Ætheldreda moved to East Anglia where she established Ely Abbey and Cathedral.
+Ætheldreda at Coldingham Monastery.
+Abbess Æbba educated her niece, the ex-Queen Ætheldreda, one of the daughters of the famous King Anna of East Anglia and the first wife of King Ecgfrith at Coldingham.
+While at this monastery, Ætheldreda received the veil and habit of a nun from Bishop Wilfrid.
+After a year at Coldingham, Ætheldreda moved to East Anglia where she established the famous Ely Abbey and Cathedral.

 A Visit from St. Cuthbert.
-Abbess Æbbe invited St. Cuthbert, the Prior of Melrose and later the Abbot/Bishop of Lindisfarne (see day six of Celts to the Creche) to visit her monastery to instruct the community.
-He generally avoided the society of women, but thought so highly of Aebbe that he came to stay with her.
+Abbess Æbbe invited St. Cuthbert, the Prior of Melrose and later the Abbot/Bishop of Lindisfarne (see day six of Celts to the Crèche) to visit her monastery to instruct the community.
+He generally avoided the society of women, but thought so highly of Æbbe that he came to stay at her monastery.
 We do know that he also visited Abbess Æfflæd of Whitby several times.

 At night Cuthbert would disappear to bathe and pray in the sea, to stop himself succumbing to temptations of the flesh.
-Very early one morning, a monk from the monastery spied him praying and singing psalms in the sea and as St. Cuthbert came ashore, he saw two otters bound out of the sea and join Cuthbert licking his feet dry.
+Very early one morning, a monk from Æbbe’s monastery spied him praying and singing psalms in the sea.
+As St. Cuthbert came ashore, he saw two otters quickly bound out of the sea and join Cuthbert licking his feet dry.
 The most likely location for this event is Horse Castle Bay at the base of the Kirk Hill.

-Place of Resurrection: Æbbe likely died at Coldingham probably about 682 or early 683.
-There is a piece of cross shaft with the word “Abbae” on it at Whitby Abbey.
-It is thought that possibly her relics were taken there as that is where her brothers Oswald and Oswi were likely buried.
-After the death of Æbbe, on the 25th August AD 683, the community fell into greater disorder than ever and through carelessness, the monastery caught light and was burnt to the ground.
+Place of Resurrection: Æbbe likely died at Coldingham on or near August 25th, 683.
+Sometime after her death, the community fell into greater disorder than ever and through carelessness, the monastery caught light and was burnt to the ground.
 The monastic site was abandoned, and by the first half of the 8th century, as Bede confirms, the site was deserted.

-Coldingham Priory was reestablished in 1098 by King Edgar of Scotland further inland than the orginal monastery.
+Coldingham Priory was reestablished in 1098 by King Edgar of Scotland.

 The early work of Æbbe in establishing the Christian religion in southeast Scotland was not forgotten.
 In a book written about c.1200 by the monks of the reestablished Coldingham, they tell of many pilgrims visiting the Kirk Hill and the spring at Well Mouth, located at the top of the beach now called Horse Castle Bay.
 It is interesting, that among other gifts, King James IV bestowed revenues from the priory at Coldingham on his new queen, Margaret Tudor in 1503.